Virtana/Unity-Simulation-Docs/doc/cli.md

 Initiates the oauth flow to retrieve your authentication token.
 ### usim refresh auth
 Uses the locally stored refresh token to retrieve an updated authentication token.
+### usim inspect auth
+Prints the locally stored authentication information.
+Useful for retrieving your access-token for direct API calls.
+See also: [how-to](how-to.md#retrieve-authentication-token-for-direct-api-calls) doc.

 ## Project Commands
 ### usim get projects